Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Refrigerated containers (reefers) account for a growing share of the refrigerated cargo transported around the world.
 While in 1980, 33% of the refrigerated transport capacity in maritime shipping was containerized, this share rapidly climbed to 82% in 2017.
 Two major factors account for the growth in the transportation of refrigerated containers:

 - The rise in global incomes, particularly in developing economies, is accompanied by a nutritional transition.
-This drives the consumption of fresh food and their imports.
+This drives the consumption of imported fresh food.

 The structure of global maritime shipping is thus adapting to service the reefer trade, implying a shift away from specialized ports, or specialized terminals within ports, to standard container terminals.
 The reefer has become a common temperature-controlled transport unit used to ensure load integrity since it can accommodate a wide range of temperature settings and a wide range of temperature-sensitive products.
 It is also a versatile unit able to carry around 20 to 25 tons of refrigerated or temperature-sensitive cargo.
 It is fully compatible with the global intermodal transport system, which implies a high level of accessibility to markets worldwide.
 A wide variety of cargoes can be carried in reefers.
 On occasion, a reefer is used to carry a regular container cargo load if repositioned or if there is a shortage of standard containers.